Raid on Makin Island: Preparations and organization

 The Imperial Japanese Navy created the Makin Atoll Garrison in 1942.
-It was part of the Marshall Islands Garrison, and officially titled the 62nd Garrison Force.
+It was part of the Marshall Islands Garrison and was officially titled the 62nd Garrison Force.
 At the time of the Makin raid the total force opposing the American landing consisted of 71 armed personnel of the Japanese seaplane base led by Warrant Officer (Heisouchou) Kyuzaburo Kanemitsu of the Special Naval Landing Force equipped with light weapons.
-In addition there were also four members of the seaplane tender base and three members of a meteorological unit.
+There were also four members of the seaplane tender base and three members of a meteorological unit.
 Two civilian personnel were attached to the Japanese forces as interpreters and civilian administrators.

-Execution of raid
+Raid

-The Marine Raiders were launched in "Landing Craft Rubber Large" (LCRL) inflatable boats powered by small, 6 hp outboard motors shortly after 00:00 (midnight) on 17 August.
-At 05:13, Companies A and B of the 2nd Raider Battalion, commanded by Lt.
-Col. Evans Carlson, successfully landed on Makin.
+On 17 August 1942 the Marine Raiders were launched in "Landing Craft Rubber Large" (LCRL) inflatable boats powered by small, 6 hp outboard motors shortly after midnight on 17 August.
+At 05:13, Companies A and B of the 2nd Raider Battalion, commanded by Lieutenant Colonel Evans Carlson, successfully landed on Makin.
 The landing had been very difficult because of rough seas, high surf, and the failure of many of the outboard motors.
-Lt.
-Col. Carlson decided to land all his men on one beach, rather than two beaches as originally planned.
-At 05:15, Lt.
-Oscar Peatross and a 12-man squad landed on Makin.
+Carlson decided to land all his men on one beach, rather than two beaches as originally planned.
+At 05:15, Lieutenant Oscar Peatross and a 12-man squad landed on Makin.
 In the confusion of the landing, they did not get word of Carlson's decision to change plans and to land all the Raiders on one beach.
 Thus, Peatross and his men landed where they originally planned.
 It turned out to be a fortunate error.
 Undaunted by the lack of support, Peatross led his men inland.

-At 07:00, with Company A leading, the Raiders advanced from the beach across the island to its north shore before attacking southwestward.
+At 07:00 with Company A leading, the Raiders advanced from the beach across the island to its north shore before attacking southwestward.
 Strong resistance from Japanese snipers and machine guns stalled the advance and inflicted casualties.
 The Japanese then launched two banzai charges, which were wiped out by the Raiders, thus killing most of the Japanese on the island.
-At 09:00, Lt.
-Peatross and his 12 men found themselves behind the Japanese, who were fighting the rest of the Raiders to the east.
-Peatross's unit killed eight Japanese and the garrison commander Sgt.
-Major Kanemitsu, knocked out a machine gun and destroyed the enemy radios but suffered three dead and two wounded.
-Failing to contact Carlson, they withdrew to the subs at dusk, as planned.
+At 09:00 Peatross and his 12 men found themselves behind the Japanese, who were fighting the rest of the Raiders to the east.
+Peatross's unit killed eight Japanese and Kanemitsu, knocked out a machine gun, and destroyed the enemy radios, while suffering three dead and two wounded.
+Failing to contact Carlson, they withdrew to the submarines at dusk as planned.

 At 13:30, 12 Japanese planes, including two flying boats, arrived over Makin.
 The flying boats, carrying reinforcements for the Japanese garrison, attempted to land in the lagoon but were met with machine gun, rifle and Boys anti-tank rifle fire from the Raiders.
 One plane crashed, and the other burst into flames.
 The remaining planes bombed and strafed but inflicted no American casualties.